coyotemojo/msan622/homework1/Homework 1.md

 ![scatter plot](hw1-scatter.png)

 In the scatter plot I explored several parameters.
 First, I noticed that many of the points overlap one another, so I played with the size of the point, the transparency of the point, and the shape of the point.
-I also investigated using a log scale on the x axis so that the points would be more spread out, but I decided that the additional congnitive step required to understand the relationship of movie budget on the log scale was not worth the the insight
+I also investigated using a log scale on the x axis so that the points would be more spread out, but I decided that the benefit was not worth the congnitive effort required to understand the relationship of movie budget on the log scale.
+I change the axis labels on both axes - for the x axis I reduced the budget to millions and for the y axis I set the labels to range from 2 to 10 in increments of 2 rather than the ggplot default of 2.5, 5, 7.5 and 10 because I thought the plot needed just a little more detail in that sense.
+I also change the axis text font color to black for more visibility and I chose a color from a color brewer palette with the plan of using another color from the same palette for future plots in the assignment.

 - **Plot 2: Bar Chart.** Count the number of action, adventure, etc. movies in the `genre` column of the `movies` dataset.
 Show the results as a bar chart, and save the chart as `hw1-bar.png`.

 - **Plot 3: Small Multiples.** Use the `genre` column in the `movies` dataset to generate a small-multiples scatterplot using the `facet_wrap()` function such that `budget` is shown on the x-axis and `rating` is shown on the y-axis.
 Save the plot as `hw1-multiples.png`.